-Rub some oil around the inside of a large baking tray and pre-heat the oven.
+Rub some oil around the inside of a large baking tray or insert a baking liner.

 Sieve the flour and baking powder into a bowl and stir to combine.